Revisiting the electronic properties of dislocated graphene sheets: Massless fermions in disclinated planar Graphene

 thus, we calculate the total density of states as

 and we find the dependence for $E$ and $\delta$ as

 In the leading order for equation (\ref{eq.DoS_1}), we obtain

 for values $\theta = 0, -1/6, -1/3$ of the deficit angle.
-Our result give the same $\delta$ dependence than in previous works, \cite{osipov2001dirac} and \cite{lammert2000topological}, but the energy dependence is different.
+In the inextensional limit ($\sigma = 1/2$, i.e., rigid membrane), our results are in agreement with previous works, \cite{osipov2001dirac} and \cite{lammert2000topological}.
 At last, we study the discretization of spectrum because of the finite size system.
 We consider the billiard boundary condition \cite{berry1987neutrino} with an infinite potential at the boundary $\rho = R/\gamma$ assuming a circular contour, i.e., with $\varphi = \alpha$ at the boundary.
 Such a condition for the spinor components can be written as

 where $\psi_1 = C_1 \rho^\xi J_\eta (E R/\gamma) e^{i l \varphi} $ and $\psi_2 = i C_1 \rho^\xi J_{\eta + 1} (E R/\gamma) e^{i (l + 1) \varphi}$, so (\ref{boundary-condition}) becomes

 Considering the asymptotic behavior of the Bessel functions for $E R/\gamma \gg 1$,